starshaquinte/Basic-C-Sharp-Projects/README.md

 # Basic-C-Sharp-Projects
-repository to store your coding projects from C# and .NET course
+Repository to store your coding projects from C# and .NET course

+<h4> This repository contains projects from the C# and .NET course</h4>